japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 stateWatermarkPredicate: Option[JoinStateWatermarkPredicate]
 ----

-When <<creating-instance, created>>, `OneSideHashJoiner` is given a <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#, JoinStateWatermarkPredicate>>.
+When <<creating-instance, created>>, `OneSideHashJoiner` is given a <<spark-sql-streaming-JoinStateWatermarkPredicate.md#, JoinStateWatermarkPredicate>>.

-`stateWatermarkPredicate` is used for the <<stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> (when a <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateKeyWatermarkPredicate, JoinStateKeyWatermarkPredicate>>) and the <<stateValueWatermarkPredicateFunc, stateValueWatermarkPredicateFunc>> (when a <<spark-sql-streaming-JoinStateWatermarkPredicate.adoc#JoinStateValueWatermarkPredicate, JoinStateValueWatermarkPredicate>>) that are both used when `OneSideHashJoiner` is requested to <<removeOldState, removeOldState>>.
+`stateWatermarkPredicate` is used for the <<stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> (when a <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateKeyWatermarkPredicate, JoinStateKeyWatermarkPredicate>>) and the <<stateValueWatermarkPredicateFunc, stateValueWatermarkPredicateFunc>> (when a <<spark-sql-streaming-JoinStateWatermarkPredicate.md#JoinStateValueWatermarkPredicate, JoinStateValueWatermarkPredicate>>) that are both used when `OneSideHashJoiner` is requested to <<removeOldState, removeOldState>>.

 === [[storeAndJoinWithOtherSide]] `storeAndJoinWithOtherSide` Method